roguewatt/via-framework/README.md

 | 2026-06-01 08:30 | 2026-06-01 09:00 |
 | 2026-06-01 09:00 | 2026-06-01 09:30 |

-Each row represents a separate logical sample with its own Reference Time.
+Each row is a separate logical sample with its own Reference Time.

-Processing the rows together in one batch does not change their Reference Times or the model's I/O schema.
+The samples may be processed together in one batch.
+Batching does not merge their Reference Times or change the model's I/O schema.

 ---